evanwill/_drafts/_notes/gitbash-windows.md

 - Download `make-4.1-2-without-guile-w32-bin.zip` (get the version without guile)
 - Extract zip
 - Copy the contents to your `Git\mingw64\` merging the folders, but do NOT overwrite/replace any existing files.

+## Nano

+- Download the Nano binary from Nano [win32-support](https://www.nano-editor.org/dist/win32-support/) page.
+You just need the `.exe` file, which is named `nano-git-0d9a7347243.exe` (as of this writing).
+- Rename the file to `nano.exe`, and copy to the `mingw64\bin` directory.
+- Nano will not work with Git Bash alone, but can be invoked using `winpty`, for example, `winpty nano test.txt`.